Request for Applications: HPDP Planning Grants

 - Computers or computing hardware

-- Conference costs
+- Conference costs or meeting expenses

 - Indirect costs